Avast VPN Review | Is SecureLine Really Secure?

 Singapore is my favorite place for VPN connections simply because of the high speeds in this location.
 This is usually a combined result of excellent infrastructure, close proximity to my physical location, and high quality of servers generally located here.

-This was the one location that SecureLine was shining, even though in comparison with others it fell flat yet again.
+This was the one location where SecureLine was shining, even though, in comparison with others, it fell flat yet again.

 Avast VPN Review Australia Speed Test